BlackNorth Connect Program

 - University-educated Black Canadians earn an average of 80 cents for every dollar earned by their white peers.

-- To improve accessibility for the Black Community to employment, internship, and mentorship opportunities from a variety of industries, by having a one stop platform that will house these opportunities.
+- To improve accessibility for the Black Community to employment, internship, and mentorship opportunities from a variety of industries.

 - To provide corporations with a large pool of candidates and therefore help them meet their targets for a more equitable and diverse workforce.